sam596/WCA-Stats/uoukc/clock.md

-## Unofficial-Official World Champions History
+## Unofficial-Official UK Champions History

-*Last updated using WCA Developer Export from Mon Sep 03 at 0504UTC*
+*Last updated using WCA Developer Export from Fri Nov 09 at 0409UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*